 |License||Apache License 2.0||BSD|

-This has a been a guide to the top differences between TypeScript vs Dart.
-Here we have discussed TypeScript vs Dart head to head comparison, key difference along with infographics and comparison table.
+This has been a guide to the top differences between TypeScript vs Dart.
+Here we have discussed TypeScript vs Dart head to head comparison, key difference, and infographics and comparison table.
 You may also have a look at the following articles –